mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 ##### Costs and performance penalty

 Cross-batch deduplication uses DynamoDB as transient storage and therefore has associated AWS costs.
-Default write capacity is 100 units, which means whole Hadoop Shred will be throttled by AWS DynamoDB.
+Default write capacity is 100 units, which means no matter how powerful your EMR cluster is - whole Hadoop Shred can be throttled by AWS DynamoDB.
-Rough cost of default setup is 50USD per month, however throughput can be [tweaked][dynamodb-setup-guide] according to used needs.
+Rough cost of default setup is 50USD per month, however throughput can be [tweaked][dynamodb-setup-guide] according to your needs.

 #### 3.4 Cross-batch synthetic de-duplication